dvarrel/XCTRACK_vario/README.md

 # XCTRACK_vario DO IT YOURSELF !
-USB variometer for XCTRACK base on ms5611 high precision pressure and temperature sensor and LK8000
+Variometer for XCTRACK base on ms5611 high precision pressure and temperature sensor and LK8000

-Also support Bluetooth now as a option !
+It's works with USB or Bluetooth on XCtrack !

-Power consumption ~ 0.1W
+Power consumption ~ 0.1W ( a little bit more with bluetooth )

 Based on Arduino Vario by Benjamin PERRIN 2017 / Vari'Up Based on Arduino Vario by Jaros, 2012 and vario DFelix 2013